yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 # Goal
 Finish Intel® Edge AI Fundamentals Course sucessfully.

-# Leveraging Pre-Trained Models
+# LESSON 2: Leveraging Pre-Trained Models

+In this lesson's exercise, you will do the following things:

+- Choosing the right Pre-Trained Model for your App
+- Loading and Deploying a Basic App with a Pre-Trained Model

+## Leveraging Pre-Trained Models
-## Loading Pre-Trained Models
+### Loading Pre-Trained Models
 The models are available in OpenVINO™ as pre-trained models like:

 - Text Detection